April 17, 2020

 Or perhaps you know of an elderly customer who lives alone.
 Dropping them a quick phone call and seeing if they need any shopping won’t take much time at all but could make a world of difference to them.

 7. Don’t forget the little things

-Even something as simple as giving your vans a is a good way to spend a couple of hours during the lockdown.
+Even something as simple as giving your vehicles a good clean is a good way to spend a couple of hours during the lockdown.

 You could also try and get a head-start on your tax paperwork, or other big admin tasks that are always a pain to do when you’re having to juggle sales visits and installations at the same time.

 Does your business have a Business Continuity Plan?
 You could create one of these.

 At Dekko, we’re carrying on as best we can during this difficult period – and doing our utmost to support our customers, too.

 In recent years, we’ve invested a lot of time and energy into developing Make It Yours – our comprehensive range of customisable sales literature.
 Using it to produce some stylish and professional-looking marketing collateral would be another very valuable use of your downtime.